usi-verification-and-security/opensmt/README.md

 ```
 (or `make clean-release`) and then built again with `make` (or `make release`).
 In the case of debug mode, one must run `make clean-debug` and `make debug`.
+It works the same way with `*-parallel*`.
 To remove all, run `make clean-all`.

 ## Unit tests

-If you have cmake version 3.11 or higher, the build system will construct unit
+If you have cmake version 3.11 or higher, the build system will construct unit tests.
-tests.
 These are available through

 ```
-$ ctest
+$ make test
 ```
+(or `make test-debug`, `make test-parallel`, `make test-all`).

 ## Installing OpenSMT2
 [//]: # "the binary should be placed into `<build_dir>/bin/opensmt`"